foxdonut/meiosis/docs/lessons/router-examples.md

 The example includes a bare-bones server so that the above works correctly.
 That part of the example **should not** be considered for a real-world application.
 The server is for demonstration purposes only, to show the router working in History Mode.
+It serves the JavaScript and CSS files needed for the example, and serves `index.html` for all other URLs.

+TypeScript is used for this example, showing how types can be used with the router.

+We can use a type to define the valid pages of our application:

 ```ts
 export type Page = 'home' | 'login' | 'data1' | 'data2';
 ```

+Then, when creating the router, we can specify the type of the route configuration as `RouteConfig<Page>`:

 ```ts
 import { createRouter } from 'meiosis-router';